-- c.
-A refrigerator for proper storage of additives and finished sterile preparations prior to delivery when necessary; and (3-28-23) - d.
+a.
+Protective apparel including gowns, masks, and sterile (or the ability to sterilize) non-vinyl gloves, unless written documentation can be provided from the aseptic isolator manufacturer that any component of garbing is not necessary; (3-28-23) b.
+A sink; c.
+A refrigerator for proper storage of additives and finished sterile preparations prior to delivery when necessary; and (3-28-23) d.
 An appropriate laminar airflow hood or other aseptic environmental control device such as a laminar flow biological safety cabinet, or a comparable compounding area when authorized by USP Chapter 797.
-(3-28-23) - 06.
+(3-28-23) 06.
 Documentation Requirements.
-The following documentation must also be maintained by a drug outlet in which sterile preparations are prepared: (3-28-23) - a.
-Justification of beyond use dates assigned, pursuant to direct testing or extrapolation from reliable literature sources; (3-28-23) - b.
-Training records, evidencing that personnel are trained on a routine basis and are adequately skilled, educated, and instructed; (3-28-23) - c.
-Audits appropriate for the risk of contamination for the particular sterile preparation including: (3-28-23) - i.
-Visual inspection to ensure the absence of particulate matter in solutions, the absence of leakage from bags and vials, and the accuracy of labeling with each dispensing; (3-28-23) - ii.
-Periodic hand hygiene and garbing competency; (3-28-23) - iii.
-Media-fill test procedures (or equivalent), aseptic technique, and practice related competency evaluation at least annually by each compounder or sterile prepackager; (3-28-23) - iv.
+The following documentation must also be maintained by a drug outlet in which sterile preparations are prepared: (3-28-23) a.
+Justification of beyond use dates assigned, pursuant to direct testing or extrapolation from reliable literature sources; (3-28-23) b.
+Training records, evidencing that personnel are trained on a routine basis and are adequately skilled, educated, and instructed; (3-28-23) c.
+Audits appropriate for the risk of contamination for the particular sterile preparation including: (3-28-23) i.
+Visual inspection to ensure the absence of particulate matter in solutions, the absence of leakage from bags and vials, and the accuracy of labeling with each dispensing; (3-28-23) ii.
+Periodic hand hygiene and garbing competency; (3-28-23) iii.
+Media-fill test procedures (or equivalent), aseptic technique, and practice related competency evaluation at least annually by each compounder or sterile prepackager; (3-28-23) iv.
 Environmental sampling testing at least upon registration of a new drug outlet, following the servicing or re-certification of facilities and equipment, or in response to identified problems with end products, staff techniques or patient-related infections, or every six (6) months.
-(3-28-23) - v.
+(3-28-23) v.
 Gloved fingertip sampling testing at least annually for personnel who compound low- and medium-risk level compounded sterile preparations and every six (6) months for personnel who compound high-risk level compounded sterile preparations.
-(3-28-23) - vi.
-Sterility testing of high risk batches of more than twenty-five (25) identical packages (ampules, bags, vials, etc.) before dispensing or distributing; (3-28-23) - d.
-Temperature, logged daily; (3-28-23) - e.
-Beyond use date and accuracy testing, when appropriate; and (3-28-23) - f.
+(3-28-23) vi.
+Sterility testing of high risk batches of more than twenty-five (25) identical packages (ampules, bags, vials, etc.) before dispensing or distributing; (3-28-23) d.
+Temperature, logged daily; (3-28-23) e.
+Beyond use date and accuracy testing, when appropriate; and (3-28-23) f.
 Measuring, mixing, sterilizing, and purification equipment inspection, monitoring, cleaning, and maintenance to ensure accuracy and effectiveness for their intended use.
-(3-28-23) - O7.
-Policy and Procedures Manual.
-Maintain a policy and procedures manual to ensure compliance with this rule.
-(3-28-23)
+(3-28-23) 07.Policy and Procedures Manual.
+Maintain a policy and procedures manual to ensure compliance (3-28-23)702.HAZARDOUS DRUGS PREPARATION.

-702. HAZARDOUS DRUGS PREPARATION.